marcosgambeta/HWGUI/README.md

 # HWGUI
-HWGUI 2.17 - fork for personal use
+Fork of the HWGUI v2.17

 ## Compatibility